 We will continue to be guided by the Scottish Government and the SQA for the 2020/2021 national qualifications.

 Individual schools will have their own arrangements to ensure children and young people are ready to settle into their new surroundings, they will share this information with you before the start of term.

-We will continue to deliver free school meals to eligible families over the six weeks of the summer break.
-A week’s worth of groceries to produce packed lunches, along with recipe ideas, are being delivered every Monday from 29 June.
+We continued to deliver free school meals to eligible families over the six weeks of the summer break.
+A week’s worth of groceries to produce packed lunches, along with recipe ideas, was delivered every Monday from 29 June.

 For more information, please see our news story.